Our hair is very different from our skin, and can’t repair itself the way our skin can.

 Here are some tips to nurture your BEST HAIR EVER…

-- Brush your hair no more than twice as day WHEN DRY with a soft-bristled brush.
+* Brush your hair no more than twice as day WHEN DRY with a soft-bristled brush.
 (Brush in sections if it’s long and work up from the bottom to prevent stretching your hair.)
-When your hair is wet, the hydrogen bonds break down, making it suseptible to stretching and breakage.
+When your hair is wet, the hydrogen bonds break down, making it susceptible to stretching and breakage.
 If you must style it when wet, use a wide-tooth comb and tread carefully.

 Until next time, all my best,